-As a learning organization, ACPE requires that centers gather data in a variety of forms.
-This data serves as “evidence” of a center’s compliance with standards and of its programmatic and educational effectiveness.
-As a center embarks upon continuous improvement processes, data collection is essential to understanding the ways in which the program and curriculum are or are not working, that the center is on target for achieving/maintaining compliance with standards, and to ensure that the student experience matches the stated goals and objectives of the program.
+As a learning organization, ACPE requires that programs gather data in a variety of forms.
+This data serves as “evidence” of a program’s compliance with standards and of its programmatic and educational effectiveness.
+As a program embarks upon continuous improvement processes, data collection is essential to understanding the ways in which the program and curriculum are or are not working, that the program is on target for achieving/maintaining compliance with standards, and to ensure that the student experience matches the stated goals and objectives of the program.

 Required Areas for Data Collection

 - CPE Program Evaluations (to be completed at the end of each unit after students have received their end of unit evaluations)

 - For residencies, programs may choose to do shorter, interim program evaluations throughout the year and then a comprehensive program evaluation after the final unit.

 - Exit Interviews with Students (to be done at the conclusion of a student’s last unit)

 - Alumni Questionnaire (required for the Six Year Site Visit self study, but may be done more frequently if the center desires)